-B. What decisions have we made in this rule?
+B. What decisions has the EPA made in this rule?

-We conclude that Oklahoma's application to revise its authorized program meets all of the statutory and regulatory requirements established by RCRA.
-Therefore, we grant Oklahoma Final authorization to operate its hazardous waste program with the changes described in the authorization application.
-Oklahoma has responsibility for permitting treatment, storage, and disposal facilities within its borders.
-Also section 10211(a) of the Safe, Accountable, Flexible, Efficient Transportation Equity Act of 2005 ("SAFETEA"), Public Law 109-59, 119 Statute 1144 (August 10, 2005) provides the State of Oklahoma opportunity to request approval from EPA to administer RCRA subtitle C in Indian Country and for carrying out the aspects of the RCRA program described in its revised program application, subject to the limitations of the Hazardous and Solid Waste Amendments of 1984 (HSWA).
+On November 1, 2015, the ODEQ submitted a final complete program revision application seeking authorization of changes to its hazardous waste program that correspond to Federal rules promulgated between July 1, 2013 and June 30, 2014 (RCRA Cluster XXIII).
+The EPA concludes that Oklahoma's application to revise its authorized program meets all of of the statutory and regulatory requirements established by RCRA.
+Therefore, we grant ODEQ final authorization to operate its hazardous waste program with the changes described in the authorization application.
+ODEQ has responsibility for permitting treatment, storage, and disposal facilities within its borders.
+Also, section 10211(a) of the Safe, Accountable, Flexible, Efficient Transportation Equity Act of 2005 ("SAFETEA"), Public Law 109-59, 119 Statute 1144 (August 10, 2005) provides the State of Oklahoma opportunity to request approval from EPA to administer RCRA Subtitle C in Indian Country and for carrying out the aspects of the RCRA program described in its revised program application, subject to the limitations of the (HSWA).
 New Federal requirements and prohibitions imposed by Federal regulations that the EPA promulgates under the authority of HSWA take effect in authorized States before they are authorized for the requirements.
 Thus, the EPA will implement those requirements and prohibitions in Oklahoma including issuing permits, until the State is granted authorization to do so.

-C. What is the effect of today's authorization decision?
+C. What is the effect of this authorization decision?

 The effect of this decision is that a facility in Oklahoma subject to RCRA will now have to comply with the authorized State requirements instead of the equivalent Federal requirements in order to comply with RCRA.
-Oklahoma has enforcement responsibilities under its State hazardous waste program for violations of such program, but the EPA retains its authority under RCRA sections 3007, 3008, 3013, and 7003, which include, among others, authority to:
+ODEQ has enforcement responsibilities under its State hazardous waste program for violations of such program, but the EPA retains its authority under RCRA sections 3007, 3008, 3013, and 7003, which include, among others, authority to:

-- Do inspections, and require monitoring, tests, analyses, or reports; - enforce RCRA requirements and suspend or revoke permits; and - take enforcement actions after notice to and consultation with the State.
+- Do inspections, and require monitoring, tests, analyses, or reports; - enforce RCRA requirements and suspend or revoke permits, and - take enforcement actions after notice to and consultation with the State.

-This action does not impose additional requirements on the regulated community because the regulations for which Oklahoma is being authorized by today's action is already effective under State law, and are not changed by today's action.
+This action does not impose additional requirements on the regulated community because the regulations for which ODEQ is being authorized by this direct action is already effective under State law, and are not changed by this action.

-D. Why wasn't there a proposed rule before today's rule?
+D. Why wasn't there a proposed rule before this direct final rule?

-The EPA did not publish a proposal before today's rule because we view this as a routine program change and do not expect comments that oppose this approval.
+The EPA did not publish a proposal before this rule because we view this as a routine program change and do not expect comments that oppose this approval.
 We are providing an opportunity for public comment now.
-In addition to this rule, in the proposed rules section of today's Federal Register we are publishing a separate document that proposes to authorize the State program changes.
+In addition to this rule, in the proposed rules section of this Federal Register, we are publishing a separate document that proposes to authorize the State program changes.